top of page

 What does a freeze on a property taxes mean?

 When you reach the required age, the amount of taxes you paid that year will be frozen for as long as you live in that home.
-If you move to a new home, your taxes will be frozen at the amount you paid at that time you buy your new home.
+If you move to a new home, your taxes will be frozen at the amount you paid at that time you bought your new home.
 These “frozen taxes" will remain in effect if the surviving spouse is at the required age until she or he sells, leaves, or dies while living in the primary residence.
+The only tax which isn't frozen is the Blind Trust Fund.

 Why do seniors need a freeze on their property taxes?